-Luis Alvarez was a Nobel Prize winning physicist, who is probably most famous for the discovery of the iridium layer and his theory that the mass extinction of dinosaurs was caused by an asteroid or comet colliding with Earth.
+Luis Alvarez was a Nobel Prize winning physicist, probably most famous for the discovery of the iridium layer and his theory that the mass extinction of dinosaurs was caused by an asteroid or comet colliding with Earth.
 Besides doing the normal work you might expect of a physics professor, Alvarez took on more unusual projects, like making use of cosmic rays to search for hidden chambers in an Egyptian pyramid.

 Early Life and Education

 Luis Walter Alvarez was born on June 13, 1911, in San Francisco, California.
-His father, Walter Clement Alvarez, was a doctor who wrote a large number of medical books.
+His father, Walter Clement Alvarez, was a doctor and author who wrote a large number of medical books.
 His mother was Harriet Smyth.

-He began his education in San Francisco, first at Madison School, then at San Francisco Polytechnic High School.
+Luis began his education in San Francisco, first at Madison School, then at San Francisco Polytechnic High School.
 In 1926, when he was 15, his father changed jobs and the family moved to Rochester, Minnesota.
-Luis Alvarez graduated from Rochester High School, then started a Bachelor of Science course at the University of Chicago in 1928, intending to major in chemistry.
+Luis graduated from Rochester High School, then started a Bachelor of Science course at the University of Chicago in 1928, intending to major in chemistry.

-Even at the beginning of his time as a graduate student, Alvarez was at the cutting-edge of physics.
+Even at the beginning of his time as a graduate student, Luis Alvarez was at the cutting-edge of physics.
 His doctoral advisor was Arthur Compton, winner of the 1927 Nobel Prize in Physics for his discovery that electromagnetic radiation, such as visible light, has particle-like properties.

 After completing his Ph.D. in 1936, Alvarez returned to his home state, beginning work as an experimental physicist at the University of California’s Radiation Laboratory in Berkeley.